matsengrp/ecgtheow/README.md

 # Example usage

+First pull the runs, etc.

+    ./pull-ignored.sh

-First we process the BEAST runs into ancestors with their counts:
+Then we process the BEAST runs into ancestors with their counts:

     python/trees_to_counted_ancestors.py --burnin 100 --seed BF520.1-igh runs/2017-07-10/BF520.1-h-IgH.family_0.healthy.tre.seedpruned.100.ids.trees data/2017-07-10/BF520.1-h-IgH.family_0.healthy.tre.seedpruned.100.ids.fasta

-(this takes about 10 mins on my chromebook; to try it out use ten.trees instead).
+(this takes about 10 mins on my chromebook).

 Now tabulate the mutations: